 The county made famous by Disneyland and home to a wide variety of theme parks is a perennial favourite California spring break destination for families.
 But as things to do in Orange County, goes, there’s a lot to discover beyond the roller coasters and costumed characters.

 Orange County has 42 miles of coastline and beaches.
 There are quiet secluded beaches, expansive surfing beaches, and loads of beaches in between.
 Huntington Beach is one of the most well-known.
 Also known as Surf City, this community is the ideal place to spend time learning to surf or conquering waves out in the ocean.

 Post-surfing USA, enjoy a beach BBQ at one of the 500 bonfire pits lining Huntington Beach.
 Join a volleyball game, splash in the surf, and stroll the 10 miles of uninterrupted coastline.
-When the sun begins to set or if you feel like some more heat, light a fire in your complimentary bonfire pit.
+When the sun begins to set, light a fire in your complimentary bonfire pit.
 Firewood is available at local grocery stores.

 The coves and natural arches along Laguna Beach are great to wander at low tide.
 Families with wee ones should pack pails and buckets to discover this fun part of Orange County with toddlers, as the sand quality here is great for castle-building, and the water excellent for kayaking.

-Visit swish Newport Beach for shopping, eating frozen chocolate covered bananas, and enjoying a self-directed day on the water with a rented Duffy boat from Balboa Boat Rentals.
+Visit swish Newport Beach for shopping, eating frozen chocolate covered bananas.
+Enjoy a self-directed day on the water with a rented Duffy boat from Balboa Boat Rentals.
 Duffy Boats are electric and don’t require a license to take out on the water.
 Pack a picnic or partake in the Dock and Dine Program that welcomes boaters to dock in front of Newport’s waterfront restaurants, and order food and drinks to go. ~ Claudia Travels

 Palm Springs, California